-Having a complete picture of what's going on during your event can be difficult, especially when you do not have centralized information.
+Having a complete picture of what's going on during your event can be difficult, especially when none of your information is centralised.
 This can lead to a bumpy road and your event could suffer costly consequences if action is not taken in a timely manner.

 Whether it’s getting the right tech setup, reducing latency, or creating the perfect overlays, when it comes to live streaming, there’s a lot going on.

 The age-old question of how to engage an audience is certainly nothing new, but with the arrival of virtual events, it’s fair to say that the topic of audience engagement has taken on an entirely new meaning.